zTrix/webpage2html/readme.md

 ## Usage and Example

-Save webpage directly from url (**recommended** way):
+Save web page directly from url (**recommended** way):

 ```bash
 $ python2 webpage2html.py http://www.google.com > google.html
 ```

-or save webpage first using browsers such as chrome, to something.html with something_files directory beside.
+or save web page first using browsers such as Chrome, to something.html with something_files directory beside.

 ```bash
 $ python2 webpage2html.py /path/to/something.html > something_single.html
 ```

-But note that, the second method may not always work as expected, because there may be urls like `//ssl.gstatic.com/gb/images/v1_c69d5271.png` (from google index page), but the file is missing in `Google_files` directory saved by browsers.
+But note that the second method may not always work as expected, because there may be urls like `//ssl.gstatic.com/gb/images/v1_c69d5271.png` (from google index page), but the file is missing in `Google_files` directory saved by browsers.

 Enable javascript, for example, save 2048 game page into a single html for offline playing